 Push to social research questions allows respondents to share positive reviews or feedback on social media sites like Facebook and Twitter.
 This question is used to create a positive feeling about your brand on social media.
 Alternatively, this can be effectively used to collect and address negative feedback before it goes out on social media.

 Max Diff is a question type where respondents are given a set of attributes and asked to indicate the best and worst.
 In this research question type, there is only one of each option in the final response.
-For example, if a bank would like to understand the preference of payment merchant, the question can be asked in the following format:
+For example, if a bank wants to understand payment merchant's preference, the question can be asked in the following format.

-The Van Westendorp-Price Sensitivity is a technique for market researchers to gauge consumer perceptions of the value of products or services.
+The Van Westendorp-Price Sensitivity is a technique for market researchers to gauge consumer perceptions of products or services' value.
 This helps in understanding the need to tweak the price and offering.
-For example, if a software product manufacturer would like to know how to price a product, the following question could be asked:
+For example, if a software product manufacturer wants to know how to price a product, the following question could be asked:

 Date/Time research question type allows collecting date/time information filled in by a respondent.
-For example, questions related to the date of birth can be answered with the use of the following question.
+For example, questions related to the date of birth can be answered using the following question.

 This research question type is used to limit the number of phony responses in a survey or data collection by automated computer programs.

 When a research program is initiated, it requires a channel to collect data for the study accurately.
 Research questions form this channel and help a researcher to kick-start the research.
-As the research goes on, these questions keep getting molded according to the original insights, and this gives shape to a practical study.
+As research continues, these questions keep getting molded according to the original insights, which gives shape to a practical study.
 Your first research questions may not be the final step to the research process, but they are the first to build your research hypothesis.